Jan-Stangelj/Renderer/README.md

 ### Compilation (Non linux)
-You should be able to clone this project and use cmake GUI to compile it for your platform of choice(ex.
-Visual Studio).
+You should be able to clone this project and use cmake GUI to compile it for your platform of choice (eg. Visual Studio).